kyma-project/community/collaboration/sig-core/proposals/update-code-and-chart-in-one-pr.md

 1. Create a branch.
 2. Introduce changes to the `helm-broker`.
 Write or update unit tests.
 3. Create a pull request to test the introduced changes (let's assume that the pull request has number `1234`).
-As only the `helm-broker` code was modified, the `pre-master-kyma-component-helm-broker` job is executed.
+As only the `helm-broker` code was modified, the `pre-main-kyma-component-helm-broker` job is executed.
 All the other jobs are skipped.
 If the job is successful, the component's image is published under `eu.grc.io/kyma-project/pr/helm-broker:PR-1234`.
 4. Test your changes locally on Minikube.
 In order to use the newly created image, edit [this](https://github.com/kyma-project/kyma/blob/main/resources/helm-broker/values.yaml) `values.yaml` file:
     ```